 I mixed the protein powder with the processed nuts.
 Looking good.

-Dry Stuff Mixed Together for RX Bars
+Dry Stuff Mixed Together for RX Bars.

-Finishing the RX Bars
+Finishing the Copycat RX Bars

 Next up for these bars: DATES!
 I love using dates in bars and snacks.
 They add some great natural sweetness and work as a binder for the bars.
 Make sure to get fresh ones though that have lots of moisture in them.
-If you use months old dates from your pantry, they will probably be on the dry side.
+If you use months-old dates from your pantry, they will probably be on the dry side.

-Dates for bars
+Fresh Dates for bars.

 Ideally, you want to pulse the dates and dry stuff together into a paste.
 I had to do this in a bunch of batches due to my tiny food processor.
 It still worked though!